DETAILED ACTION

 Figure 3 of Haldeman teaches a pitch indicator system for a rotor, the system comprising indicia (A, B, C, D) formed in the mounting portion (120) of the rotor.
 The indicia line up with the markings (1, 2, 3, 4) on the hub (102) to form a code.
 As such, the pitch angle may be readily identified by aligning the position of the markings [0027, 0032].
 Additionally, since the system exemplified by Haldeman also functions to represent the current orientation of the blade like markings (152) of Dakhoul (Dakhoul, [0021]), one of ordinary skill simply substituting between known systems would predictably result with an adequate pitch indicating system.
 Both rationales of teaching-suggestion-motivation and/or simple substitution are applicable to the combination of references.
 While for a different kind of rotor, the teachings of Haldeman are considered analogous art, since they are in the same field of endeavor (pitch adjustable rotors) and reasonably pertinent to a problem faced by the inventor (determination of pitch angle).

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the axial fan taught by Dakhoul witch a pitch indicator system that comprises indicia formed in the mounting portion of the fan as suggested by Haldeman, to provide the benefit of implementing a system where tabular codes are used to easily identify the exact pitch.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to further modify the axial fan taught by Dakhoul-Bailey with a pitch indicator system that comprises indicia formed in the mounting portion of the fan as suggested by Haldeman, to provide the benefit of implementing a system where tabular codes are used to easily identify the exact pitch.
 Additionally, a simply substitution between the two systems of Dakhoul and Haldeman would predictably result in a system which indicates pitch.

 The modification in Claim 7 by Haldeman results wherein the indicia comprise a plurality of markings (A, B, C, D), and each marking of the plurality of markings corresponds to a respective orientation of the plurality of orientations, as exemplified in Figure 3 of Haldeman.
 Each lined up marking represents a code that is unique to the orientation [0032].